 - by elaborating and implementing activities and programmes in the space field;

 - by coordinating the European space programme and national programmes, and by integrating the latter progressively and as completely as possible into the European space programme, in particular as regards the development of applications satellites;

 - by elaborating and implementing the industrial policy appropriate to its programme and by recommending a coherent industrial policy to the Member States.

 Who belongs to ESA?

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
-Slovenia and Latvia are Associate Members.
+Slovenia, Latvia and Lithuania are Associate Members.
 Canada takes part in some projects under a cooperation agreement.

 Bulgaria, Croatia, Cyprus, Malta and Slovakia have cooperation agreements with ESA.